Mtillmann/mtillmann.github.io/posts/intel-cpu-collection-the-xx5x-project.md

 The total spend was ~30€ for those I got from Kleinanzeigen and ~90€ for those I ordered from eBay.

 Fun fact: all my eBay orders contained 1-2 CPUs more than what I ordered and some different models.
-Thankfully, they were all for the sockets I needed and it enabled me to not use CPUs like the cursed and punished 775 pictured above.
+Thankfully, they were all for the sockets I needed and it enabled me to not use CPUs like the cursed and punished 775 pictured below.

 ## Final Thoughts